Estimated reading time: 3 minutes

-Revising your brand identity, website, marketing collateral, and signage can help reposition your company and better communicate its value proposition.
+Revising your brand identity, website, marketing collateral, and signage can help reposition your small business and better communicate its value proposition.
 If your brand has remained the same for many years, it might be time to give it a new look, especially if more competitors have entered the market.

 Start by determining your rebranding strategy.

-The first step in the rebranding process is to evaluate your current marketing efforts and determine what needs to be changed in order to accelerate growth.
-You can start by asking these questions about your brand identity/messaging: Does it reflect what your business is about?
+The first step in the rebranding process is to evaluate your current marketing efforts and determine what needs to be changed to accelerate growth.
+You can start by asking these questions about your brand identity and messaging: Does it reflect what your business is about?
 Is it clear, concise, and easy to understand?
-Is it stale and outdated?
 Does it differentiate your products and services?

 Come up with a budget.

 Identify a list of touchpoints that will need to be rebranded, such as your stationery, collateral, website, photography, and copywriting, and determine how much you are willing to invest.
-Working with an independent contractor or freelancer is much more affordable than hiring a design firm or marketing agency, and oftentimes, it allows for a more personalized experience.
+Working with an independent contractor or freelancer is more affordable than hiring a design firm or marketing agency and often allows for a more personalized experience.
 Look online for local designers and marketing professionals who work freelance.

-Technology has also impacted the costs that are associated with marketing and branding initiatives.
-Gone are the days of spending many thousands of dollars on a new logo, or having to take out a small business loan to pay for a new website.
-You can have these and many other marketing products created by freelance professionals for reasonable prices, and without having to pay the monthly retainer fees that are commonly required by marketing firms and creative agencies.
-In addition, the Internet-based collaborative technologies allow small business owners and their offsite creative team members to collaborate, share ideas, and review marketing materials online, without having to leave the office.
+Technology has also influenced the costs associated with marketing and branding initiatives.
+Gone are the days of spending many thousands of dollars on a new logo or taking out a small business loan to pay for a new website.
+Instead, you can have these and many other marketing products created by freelance professionals for reasonable prices without paying the monthly retainer fees that marketing firms and creative agencies commonly require.
+There are also various budget-based marketing strategies that you can use to promote your business.

 Lastly, cloud-based software and related technology allow small business owners and their offsite creative team members to collaborate, share ideas, and review marketing materials online without leaving the office.